propavingk/LamportLens/docs/RATE_SCHEDULE.md

 | 10 MiB | 72,981,780,480 | 66,407,128,704 | 53,268,311,040 | 27,001,161,600 | 13,862,343,936 | 7,298,178,048 |

-10 MiB is Solana's maximum account data size (`MAX_ACCOUNT_DATA_LEN`), so the
+10 MiB is Solana's maximum account data size (`MAX_ACCOUNT_DATA_LEN`), so the last row is the largest exemption any account can require.

+## Why the step history matters to an audit

+A snapshot is a point-in-time reading, and the minimum it is compared against depends on the rate that was live when the accounts were funded.
+Two examples from the fixtures:

+- An SPL token account holding 2,039,280 lamports is at exactly the minimum